intershop/helm-charts/charts/iom/README.rst

 Access Management System: *oms.sso.enabled*, *oms.sso.type*, *oms.sso.oidcConfig* and
 *oms.sso.oidcConfigSecretKeyRef*.

-Usage of *SSO*-parameters requires the IOM 4.3.0 or newer.
+Usage of *SSO*-parameters requires IOM 4.3.0 or newer.

 For detailed description of these parameters, please see `Helm parameters of IOM <docs/ParametersIOM.rst>`_.